maueroats/teaching/content/intermediate-cs/sem2final/30-grade-all.md

    various coordinates.
 Each one naturally grows at a 1mm (radius) per tick.
 There are three possible actions:  "fertilize", "reset", and "trim".

-    * The "fertilize" message will affect every player within distance of 10 units from the place it was applied.
-    * The "fertilize" message causes each world to grow +2 faster than previously.
-    * The "reset" message will affect everyone.
-The reset message resets them to their initial growth rate.
     * A single player can fertilize their plant by hitting "f".
-Fertilizing also helps the plants nearby (see above).
+Fertilizing also helps the plants nearby (see below).
+    * Fertilizing causes each affected plant to grow +2 faster than previously.
+    * Fertilizing a plant will also affect every plant within distance of 10 units in the same way.
     * A single player can trim their plant (shrinking radius by 9) by hitting "t".
+    * A single player clicking anywhere resets all plants to their initial growth rate of 1/tick.
     * **Simplification**: only keep the data for one plant in your model.
+You will interact with other plants as if they were in the same space, but you will not be able to see them.

     Your job is: